zaim-abbasi/Logic-Lounge/README.md

 Welcome to Logic-Lounge, where coding meets casual banter! 🚀

 ## About
 Logic-Lounge is an interactive platform for real-time communication between users using Java sockets.
-It's a coding conversation hub, enabling programmers to discuss code, logic, share tech insights, and connect with fellow developers within a shared local network with NO INTERNET ACCESS.
+It's a coding conversation hub, enabling programmers to discuss code, logic, share tech insights, and connect with fellow developers within a local network with **No Internet Access**.

 ## Features